-14 Top-Rated Tourist Attractions in the Algarve
+14 Top-Rated Attractions & Places to Visit in the Algarve

 The Algarve is Portugal's southernmost region, and one of the most popular vacation destinations in Europe.
 Blessed with a superb coastline and some of the country's loveliest beaches, the province enjoys hot, dry summers and short, mild winters.
 Warm sea temperatures and gentle winds add to its allure.

-The Algarve is a land of contrast, and there's plenty to see and do.
+The Algarve is a land of contrast, and there's plenty of things to do.
 More than fifty percent of all visitors to Portugal spend their holidays here.
 The popular and more developed central region offers lively coastal resorts, first-rate tourist amenities, and some of Portugal's best golf courses.
 Further east, a string of sandbar islands and lagoons form part of a beautiful and protected natural park, and a distinctly Spanish atmosphere pervades the border towns and villages.
 Over to the west, a very different Algarve beckons.
 Wilder and more remote, this is a place to escape the crowds and where surfers seek communion with a restless Atlantic Ocean.

 Busy Faro is the capital city of the Algarve, and its international airport is the gateway for many tourists arriving in southern Portugal.
 As the largest city in the region, Faro accommodates around 50,000 inhabitants and is a modern industrial and manufacturing hub.
 It is the Old Town, however, that sightseers will want to visit.
 Enclosed by sturdy defensive walls, Faro's Cidade Velha sits on Roman and Moorish foundations.
 The town was badly damaged by the great earthquake of 1755, and what you see today dates mostly from the 18th and 19th centuries.
 A warren of cobblestone streets and leafy squares surround the landmark cathedral.
 Explore further, and you'll find a number of cafés and restaurants tucked discreetly between rows of tidy houses and artisans' workshops.
 An excellent museum exhibits treasures unearthed in the area and further afield.